 Aota: Repetitive nerve blocks work well in the majority of patients.
 If pain is gone, I encourage patients to do some sports or exercise, such as yoga, to prevent adhesions as I stated above.

-IF blocks do not work well, I would select surgical release.
+If blocks do not work well, I would select surgical release.
 As stated in the paper you read, new pain and longer pain relief after nerve blocks are good candidates.
-If pain remains or reappears, I recommend to use radio-frequency treatment (RF) therapy.
+If pain remains or reappears, I recommend to use radio-frequency treatment therapy.

 M&F: Because of the dearth of literature on the role of cluneal nerve on low back pain, I presume that this isn’t taught much in most manual therapy schools.
-What do you think would manual therapists (e.g. physical therapists, massage therapists) learn from this?
+What do you think could manual therapists learn from this?
 How would this guide their treatment for someone with low back pain after having such surgery?

 Tubbs: Most professional anatomy course do not teach about the cluneal nerves.
 Even many medical curricula leave these out.
 Therapists (my wife is an occupational therapist) should be at least aware of these nerves as they will undoubtedly have patients with pain in their distribution and will probably be manually stimulating these branches during some of their treatments.
 This is not clear as the cluneal pain might be interpreted precisely or lumped together as “back pain.”